rsms/node-imagemagick/README.md

 ### crop(options, callback) ###
 Convenience function for resizing and cropping an image. _crop_ uses the resize method, so _options_ and _callback_ are the same. _crop_ uses _options.srcPath_, so make sure you set it :) Using only _options.width_ or _options.height_ will create a square dimensioned image.
 Gravity can also be specified, it defaults to Center.
 Available gravity options are [NorthWest, North, NorthEast, West, Center, East, SouthWest, South, SouthEast]

+You can also specify the top and left coordinates of the crop rectangle within the image by specifying _top_ and _left_ in the options.
+These MUST be strings!!
+This is in accordance with ImageMagick's image geometric syntax. _top_ and _left_ each must begin with a _+_ or _-_ followed by an integer representing a pixel offset from the top-left of the original image.

 Example:

 ```javascript